miztiik/dms-mongodb-to-documentdb/README.md

 1.  ## 🎯 Additional Exercises

-    We have shown how to migrate existing data using DMS.
+    - We have shown how to migrate existing data using DMS.
 It is possible to use DMS to replicate changes(Change Data Capture - CDC).
 For this, you need to setup your mongodb(on EC2/OnPrem) as a replica set and set the migration type of database migration task to `Migrate existing data and replication ongoing changes`

+    - If your mongo database is small in size, you try to migrate using `mongodump` and `mongorestore`.
+You can refer to this documentation[7]

 1)  ## 🧹 CleanUp